It reaches nighttime, and you face a dilemma.

 Getting your thoughts down on paper introduces yourself to the real you.
 The unfiltered insights that pour out when you’re journaling offer the most accurate characterization of who you are.

-Journaling is also a great way to regularly check-in with yourself and jot down solutions for making tomorrow better than today.
+Starting a journal is also a great way to regularly check-in with yourself and jot down solutions for making tomorrow better than today.

 Related Article – 5 Ideas For Starting A Self Improvement Journal